Key Points

 6. Influenza

 Canine influenza is also known as the “dog flu.”
-It creates an acute respiratory infection that is transmitted through droplets from coughing, barking, and sneezing.
+It creates an acute respiratory infection transmitted through droplets from coughing, barking, and sneezing.

 Influenza can also spread through contaminated objects like food and water bowls, kennels, collars, and leashes.